torenunez/udacity-mlnd-capstone/README.md

 # udacity-mlnd-ev-capstone

-Capstone Project for the Udacity Machine Learning Nanodegree Salvador Joel Núñez Gastélum
+Capstone Project for the Udacity Machine Learning Nanodegree

+Salvador Joel Núñez Gastélum

 ## Project Overview

-This project applies data augmentation techniques and a combination of k-means clustering, KNN classifiers, and Gradient Boosted Decision Trees (GBDT) to predict the Electric Vehicle (EV) charging.
+This project applies data augmentation techniques and a combination of k-means clustering, KNN classifiers, and Gradient Boosted Decision Trees (GBDT) to predict whether there is an Electric Vehicle (EV) charging at a house during a specific time frame.

 ## Project Instructions